impresso/CLEF-HIPE-2020/_pages/index.md

 *(also visit various pages via the 'hamburger' menu on the top right)*

 **Tasks:** Named Entity Recognition and Classification and Named Entity Linking.

+**Results** (update 12.06.2020): Now published!
+Learn more about the results of the 13 teams who participated and submitted more than 70 runs [here](https://github.com/impresso/CLEF-HIPE-2020/blob/master/evaluation-results/ranking_summary_final.md).
+Approaches will be described in working note papers presented in Sept at the CLEF conference (online) and published via the CEUR-WS platform.

+**Covid19**: Check the new [HIPE calendar](/CLEF-HIPE-2020/dates) and the CLEF [home page](https://clef2020.clef-initiative.eu/).
+The final conference will happen online at the same date.

 **Registration:** [http://clef2020-labs-registration.dei.unipd.it/]( http://clef2020-labs-registration.dei.unipd.it/) until 26 April 2020.